Chapter 4: Business & Administration

 Before a division or department implements or expands a Web page, the unit should consider the staff and resources necessary to establish and maintain Web pages on a continual basis.
 Participation in Northeast State’s website requires a commitment to maintaining accurate and current information.
 Pages with inaccurate or time-sensitive information that is not maintained must be corrected or removed from the website.

 In compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and college non]discrimination policies, the College will make every effort to ensure that web pages are accessible to individuals with disabilities.
 Web users with visual or motor skill impairments utilize screen readers and text]only browsers.
 Therefore, Northeast State’s web pages should be constructed to meet web content accessibility guidelines and policies.
-Individuals may obtain specific Web accessibility requirements, as specified in Section 508 of the Rehabilitation Act, at www.webaim.org or by contacting the coordinator of the Center for Students with Disabilities.
+Individuals may obtain specific Web accessibility requirements, as specified in Section 508 of the Rehabilitation Act, at www.webaim.org or by contacting the coordinator of the Coordinator of Access Services.

 Logos on Web Pages